-Innovation is a core part of our strategy and we believe that our research and development expenditure of approximately \$320 million since 2019 was one of the highest R&D spends in the dental products industry.
+Innovation is a core part of our strategy and our research and development ("R&D") expenditure has been approximately \$287.3 million since 2020.
 We target our R&D efforts to address customers' unmet needs and our commercial scale gives us deep insight into all fields of dentistry.
-Through our investments in R&D, we have accelerated multiple new product development initiatives, such as the DTX software suite, the N1TM implant system, and SparkTM clear aligners, each of which is discussed in more detail below.
+Through our investments in R&D, we have supported multiple new product development initiatives, such as the DTX software suite, the N1TM implant system, and SparkTM clear aligners, each of which is discussed in more detail below.

-Our business is operated through two segments: Specialty Products & Technologies, which is comprised of our Implants and Orthodontics businesses, and Equipment & Consumables, which is comprised of our Imaging and Consumables businesses.
+Our business is operated through two segments: Specialty Products & Technologies, which is comprised of our Implant-Based Tooth Replacement and Orthodontic Solutions businesses, and Equipment & Consumables, which is comprised of our Imaging & Diagnostic Solutions and Everyday Dental businesses.

-The following table presents the Company's revenues disaggregated by geographical region for the years ended December 31, 2021 and 2020 (\$ in millions).
+The following table presents the Company's revenues disaggregated by geographical region for the years ended December 31, 2022 and 2021 (\$ in millions).

-P Specialty roducts & echnologies Equipment & Consumables Total
+Equipment & Consumables Total

+Year ended December 31, 2022

+Geographical region:

+North America \$ 711.1 \$ 655.3 \$ 1,366.4

+Western Europe 388.9 121.1 510.0

+Other developed markets 91.0 38.6 129.6

+Emerging markets 407.6 155.5 563.1

+Total \$ 1,598.6 \$ 970.5 \$ 2,569.1

 Year ended December 31, 2021

 Geographical region:

 North America \$ 668.9 \$ 659.3 \$ 1,328.2

 Western Europe 366.6 125.9 492.5

 Other developed markets 98.2 41.2 139.4

 Emerging markets 374.1 174.7 548.8

 Total \$ 1,507.8 \$ 1,001.1 \$ 2,508.9

-Year ended December 31, 2020

-Geographical region:

-North America \$ 503.3 \$ 535.4 \$ 1,038.7

-Western Europe 259.2 91.9 \$ 351.1

-Other developed markets 85.4 32.4 \$ 117.8

-Emerging markets 269.4 152.1 \$ 421.5

-Total \$ 1,117.3 \$ 811.8 \$ 1,929.1

-Our Specialty Products & Technologies segment develops, manufactures and markets dental implant systems, dental prosthetics, regenerative materials, and associated treatment software and technologies, as well as orthodontic bracket systems, aligners and lab products.
-We typically market these products directly to end-users through our commercial organization, and 87% of our 2021 sales for this segment were direct sales.
-In 2021, our Specialty Products & Technologies segment generated \$1.5 billion of sales, representing year-over-year sales and core sales increase of 34.9% and 33.0%, respectively.
-In 2021, 44% of segment sales were derived from North America, 24% from Western Europe, 7% from other developed markets, and 25% from emerging markets.
-Sales of consumables, services and spare parts comprised 94% of segment sales in 2021.
-This segment is comprised of our Implants and Orthodontics businesses and includes the Nobel, Ormco, Spark, Implant Direct, Alpha Bio Tec, and Orascoptic brands among others.
+Our Specialty Products & Technologies segment develops, manufactures and markets dental implant systems, including regenerative solutions, dental prosthetics and associated treatment software and technologies, as well as orthodontic bracket systems, aligners and lab products.
+We typically market these products directly to end-users through our commercial organization, and 89% of our 2022 sales for this segment were direct sales.
+In 2022, our Specialty Products & Technologies segment generated \$1.6 billion of sales, representing year-over-year sales and core sales increase of 6.0% and 9.1%, respectively.
+In 2022, 45% of segment sales were derived from North America, 24% from Western Europe, 6% from other developed markets, and 25% from emerging markets.
+Sales of consumables, services and spare parts comprised 94% of segment sales in 2022.
+This segment is comprised of our Implant-Based Tooth Replacement and Orthodontic Solutions businesses and includes the Nobel Biocare, Ormco, Spark, Implant Direct, Alpha-Bio Tec, and Orascoptic brands among others.

-Our Equipment & Consumables segment develops, manufactures and markets dental equipment and supplies used in dental offices, including digital imaging systems and sensors, software and other visualization/magnification systems; endodontic systems and related consumables; restorative materials, rotary burs, impression materials, bonding agents and cements; and infection prevention products.
-In 2021, our Equipment & Consumables segment generated \$1.0 billion of sales.
-In 2021, 66% of segment sales were derived from North America, 13% from Western Europe, 4% from other developed markets, and 17% from emerging markets.
-We distribute our Equipment & Consumables segment products primarily through our channel partners, representing approximately 86% of sales in this segment in 2021.
-This segment is comprised of our Imaging and Consumables businesses and includes the Kerr, Metrex, Dexis, i-CAT, and DTX brands among others.
+Our Equipment & Consumables segment develops, manufactures and markets dental equipment and supplies used in dental offices, including digital imaging systems, software and other visualization/magnification systems; endodontic systems and related products; restorative materials, rotary burs, impression materials, bonding agents and cements; and infection prevention products.
+In 2022, our Equipment & Consumables segment generated \$1.0 billion of sales.
+In 2022, 68% of segment sales were derived from North America, 12% from Western Europe, 4% from other developed markets, and 16% from emerging markets.
+We distribute our Equipment & Consumables segment products primarily through our channel partners, representing approximately 89% of sales in this segment in 2022.
+This segment is comprised of our Imaging & Diagnostic Solutions and Everyday Dental businesses and includes the Kerr, Metrex, DEXIS, i-CAT, and DTX brands among others.